-If you are requesting ambulance transport, please contact your GP for details on how to book this.
-Ensure to tell the ambulance service that your appointment is 30 minutes earlier than it is to allow time for transport delays, and remember to book transport for the following day for removal of the pH tube.
+If you are requesting ambulance transport please contact your GP practice for your local telephone number.
+Please ensure to tell them that your appointment is 30 minutes earlier than it is to allow time for transport delays and remember to book transport for the following day for removal of the pH tube (please call the department if you need to know the return time on the following day for removal of the pH tube).
 Unfortunately late arrival at the hospital may mean that there is insufficient time to carry out the procedure resulting in its cancellation.

 Please refrain from wearing make-up and do not apply moisturiser to your face or neck.
 It is advised that you should wear loose fitting clothing (ladies: skirt or trousers and a top i.e. separate items of clothing) as you will be required to pass the tube underneath your clothing.

 If you are on any medication for your heart, breathing problems or hormone replacement therapy, please continue to take them as usual.
-However, it is important that you stop taking any of the following (please discuss with doctor).
+However, it is important that you stop taking any of the following.

 7 days before your appointment:

 Any proton pump inhibitor such as:

 - lansoprazole (Zoton)

 - rabeprazole (Pariet)